rish-16/OpenAI-Problems/README.md

 pip install gym, tensorflow, numpy, tflearn, collections, statistics, random, universe

 # Usage
-run code `main.py` using python3 and upwards only
+run code `main.py` for all problems available using python3 and upwards only